Almost Envy-Free Allocations with Connected Bundles: EF1 existence for identical valuations

 It follows that the allocation $A$ returned by the algorithm is EF1: By Claim 1, we have $i\in L(A)$, so that $u(I^j) \ge u(I^i)$ for all $j\in [n]$.
 By Claim $2$, agent $i$ does not envy any other agent up to one good, so that $u(I^i) \ge u^-(I^k)$ for all $k\in [n]$.
 Hence, for all $j,k\in [n]$, we have $u(I^j) \ge u^-(I^k)$, that is, no agent envies another agent up to one good. \end{proof}

-Algorithm~\ref{alg:leximin-ef1} can be implemented to run in polynomial time, because with identical valuations, one can use dynamic programming to find a leximin allocation in time $O(m^2n^2)$, and the remainder of Algorithm~\ref{alg:leximin-ef1} takes time $O(mn)$, since each item is moved at most $n$ times.
+Algorithm~\ref{alg:leximin-ef1} can be implemented to run in polynomial time, because with identical valuations, one can use dynamic programming to find a leximin allocation in time $O(m^2n^2)$, and the remainder of Algorithm~\ref{alg:leximin-ef1} takes time $O(mn)$, as each item is moved at most $n$ times.
 A slight speed-up can be achieved by observing that the proof of Theorem~\ref{thm:ef1-identical} only needed that the initial allocation optimizes the egalitarian welfare $u_L$ and minimizes the cardinality of the set $L$ of losers.
-Such an allocation can be found by dynamic programming in time $O(m^2n)$.
+Such an allocation can be found by dynamic programming in time $O(m^2n)$, and, after some refinements on the implementation of the dynamic programming approach, the running time can be lowered to $O(mn)$ (see Algorithm \ref{alg:stronglyMMS} in the appendix).

-The reallocation stage of our algorithm bears some similarity to an argument by \citet[Theorem~2]{Suksompong2017} which shows that a $u_\text{max}$-equitable allocation exists.
-In a very recent paper, \citet[Lemma~C.2]{Oh2018} proved independently, using an inductive argument, that EF1 allocations on a path exist for identical valuations.
-Their procedure can also be implemented in polynomial time.
+The reallocation stage of our algorithm bears some similarity to \citeauthor{Suksompong2017}'s \citeyearpar[Thm.~2]{Suksompong2017} proof that a $u_\text{max}$-equitable allocation exists. \citet[Lem.~C.2]{Oh2018} proved independently, using an inductive argument, that EF1 allocations on a path exist for identical valuations, and can be found in polynomial time.
+More recently, \citet{misra2021equitable} presented another algorithm for this task in the context of aiming for connected allocations satisfying \emph{equitability up to one good} (EQ1).